 Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

-The Legislative Reform (Verification of Weighing and Measuring Equipment) Order 2008 further amended the Weights and Measures Act 1985 to extend the verification of prescribed equipment by approved verifiers to the activity of adjustment.
+Section 11A of the Weights and Measures Act, introduced by the Deregulation (Weights and Measures) Order 1999, enables manufacturers, installers and repairers of weighing and measuring equipment to pass as fit for use for trade or re-qualify certain equipment.
+The Legislative Reform (Verification of Weighing and Measuring Equipment) Order 2008 further amended the Weights and Measures Act 1985 to permit existing approved verifiers to conduct verification after the activity of adjustment.

-The approval system is underpinned by a requirement that the approved verifier possesses and operates an acceptable quality system.
-This must fully encompass the requirements of the legislation and the activities to ensure that equipment is correctly verified and necessary protection is maintained.
+The approval system contains a requirement that the approved verifier possesses and operates an acceptable certified quality system.
+This must fully encompass the requirements of the legislation and the activities to ensure that equipment is correctly verified and necessary consumer protection is maintained.

-Application to become an approved verifier
+Apply to become an approved verifier

 Identify an approved verifier

-RD maintains an up to date register of all approved verifiers and an up to date list of authorised stamp numbers.
+The Office for Product Safety and Standards (OPSS) maintains an up to date register of all approved verifiers and an up to date list of authorised stamp numbers.

 Verification stickers correspondence and pricing

 Occasionally, OPSS receives queries regarding verification stickers.
 The most common questions are:

 How do I place an order for stickers?